 The company was transferred to the Bahamas in 1727 - some accounts say 1729 to 1732) ostensibly to prevent that colony from being sacked by pirates, as it had been thirty times earlier.
 But members returned to Bermuda in 1730 after a potential slave rising was discovered.
 It prompted London merchants dealing with Bermuda to petition the Crown.
 There were over 1,000 members in 1723 but by then most had become part-time militiamen, mostly because of the very low salaries they were paid - about seven pounds sterling a year in those days.

-A Company arrived from St. Augustine, Florida, to draft men from The Independent Company, but got only four.
-12 more came from the Bahamas Independent Company.
-During this period, the 9th had a red uniform faced with yellow, with white lace having a red central stripe with a blue stripe to each side.
-All went to Florida in 1768, with no local garrison left.
-But from 1775, the dawn of the American War of Independence changed the backing of the military.
-In Bermuda, the theft of the powder in August 1775 by Bermudians sympathetic to the American Revolutionary cause so alarmed and outraged Governor Bruere, a former senior British Army officer, that he asked urgently for British troops.
+The theft of gunpowder in August 1775 by Bermudians sympathetic to the American Revolutionary cause so alarmed and outraged Governor Bruere, a former senior British Army officer, that he asked urgently for British troops.
 Bermuda assumed strategic value as a way to help police the rebellious mainland colonies.
-It was often used by the Royal Navy and Loyalist privateers.
-Several detachments of British troops were sent at various times to repel any attempt by the Americans to invade, as threatened by General George Washington and Marquis de Lafayette.
+Several detachments of British troops were sent at various times to Bermuda to repel any attempt by the Americans to invade, as threatened by General George Washington and Marquis de Lafayette.

 Two companies arrived and lived in private houses, the State House and jail in St. George's.
 Suspicions of loyalty caused strife between many Bermudians and soldiers.
-Major Andrew Durnford was one of the officers who arrived from England.
-He re-built Paget Fort.
-(In 1793, with the threat of war with France, the Governor of Bermuda directed Durnford to build a new Barbette Battery on the height of the land above Paget Fort on Paget Island).
+Major Andrew Durnford of this regiment was one of the officers who arrived from England.
+On Paget Island he re-built a part of the sea battery at Paget Fort, or Queen's Fort as it was sometimes called.
+However, in January 1791, a violent gale which lasted for several days destroyed the new work.
+In 1793, with the threat of war with France, the Governor of Bermuda directed Durnford to build a new Barbette Battery on the height of the land above Paget Fort on Paget Island.
+It was called Upper Paget to distinguish it from the original stronghold. (in time, from 1875, the remains of Upper Paget Fort became Fort Cunningham).

-Bermuda was too valuable for such a small force.
+Bermuda was then becoming too valuable to the Crown to be protected by only a small force.
 Two companies arrived from New York in 1778, with reinforcements on December 1, 1779, by HMS Delaware, also from New York, under Lieutenant Colonel Robert Donkin, 3 other officers and 100 men.
-Recovering invalids were joined by another 81 shipwrecked members of the Royal Artillery.
+Regular soldiers invalided from battlefields in the USA became part of the Royal Garrison Battalion stationed in Bermuda in this period.
+They were joined by another 81 shipwrecked members of the Royal Artillery.
 By 1781, 600 soldiers expected an American or French attack that never came.
-Especially during the American War of Independence, British soldiers were referred to derisively as Lobster backs or Red coats because of the color of their tunics.
-(But later, especially during the Crimean War, they became known as the thin red line streaked with steel).
-In 1792, after losing the colonies in America, Britain got serious about making the island a prominent naval and military outpost.
-The Royal Navy hydrographer Lieutenant Thomas Hurd identified two large anchorages suitable for battleships.
+However, British troops were able to hunt and capture several small expeditions of Americans and were liked by the majority of locals.
+However, British soldiers were withdrawn from Bermuda after the Treaty of Paris signed by the new USA and Britain.

 Problems during the French Revolution that could have affected Bermuda brought a detachment of this unit in 1793.
 Reinforcements followed.
 After the war with the USA, Bermuda became an important bridge between the British possessions in Canada and the West Indies (Caribbean).
 It was a vital stepping stone in the Atlantic.
 One officer was Captain John Lewis.
 He lived at Rendell House in St. George's (later the Redan Hotel, now Clyde's Cafe).
 He died in Bermuda in 1809 and left a widow and three children.
 Soldiers were quartered in the barracks at George's and in the "Black Hole" of Castle Island.
 Forty four men of the unit died from yellow fever and were buried in Bermuda by Parson Richardson of St. Peter's Church.
 Nine privates mutinied, with the help of two sentries.
 The soldiers who had been on duty were shot and the others received one thousand lashes each.
 It remained until ordered back to England with other members in the Turks Islands and Nassau, Bahamas.
 It was the first regular British regiment to establish in Bermuda and began from that day on a series of postings of regiments or units that lasted until 1953.